mysterypaintwo/rookbot/SETUP.md

      - Go to **Advanced Options** (press `Ctrl+Shift+X` in the Imager) to:
        - Enable SSH.
        - Set the username and password.
-       - Configure Wi-Fi (if you’re not using Ethernet).
+       - Configure Wi-Fi (if you're not using Ethernet).

 3. **Insert the SD Card and Boot**:
    - Insert the SD card into your Raspberry Pi, connect it to power, and let it boot.
-   - If using SSH, find your Pi’s IP address (check your router or use a tool like `arp -a`) and connect with:
+   - If using SSH, find your Pi's IP address (check your router or use a tool like `arp -a`) and connect with:
      ```bash
      ssh <username>@<pi-ip-address>
      ```